MicrosoftDocs/office-developer-client-docs/docs/project/developing-a-project-online-add-in-using-the-javascript-object-model-jsom.md

 - App.css - optional; contains style definitions developed for the add-in

-If the Project Online tenant changes, such as moving from a trial to a subscription site, you can update the project properties, including the Server Connection and Site URL, using the Properties Window available through the **View =\> Properties Window** command.
+If the Project Online tenant changes, such as moving from a trial to a subscription site, you can update the project properties, including the Server Connection and Site URL, using the Properties Window available through the **View** > **Properties Window** command.

 You can also add files to the project.
 If so, you'll need to update the Elements.xml file located in the same group (Content, Images, Pages, or Scripts) to include the new files.
 For more information about the project files, see [Explore the app manifest structure and the package of a SharePoint Add-in](https://msdn.microsoft.com/en-us/library/office/fp179918.aspx.aspx).